survivejs/react-book/application-deployment.md

 http://stackoverflow.com/a/22619421/228885 - externals work

-XXX: explain the HTML bit, I’ve generated it using some Gulp plugin myself. might be out of scope for Webpack
+XXX: explain the HTML bit, I’ve generated it using some Gulp plugin myself. might be out of scope for Webpack so external solution might be needed here. https://www.npmjs.com/package/html-webpack-plugin could be improved for this purpose but it doesn’t have the functionality yet

 ## Multiple Entry Points